sowrabh-adiga/all-Machine-learning-codes/README.md

 # all-Machine-learning-codes
-Any and all the codes related to machine learning. all scarps will be marked at the file name itself
+Any and all the codes related to machine learning including notes.